brendankhow/ESD_G08T06_Parkify/README.md

 # esd-group6
 What to do before running:
 1) change port number to mamp port number
-2) create carpaprk db in mysql
+2) create carpark db in mysql

 To run the file: run python3 carpark.py